omerio/knockout-app/docs/DOCS.md

 * [Bootstrap](http://getbootstrap.com/) for styling and theming the user interface and
 * [Toastr](https://github.com/CodeSeven/toastr) for notifications.

 This document assumes you are familiar with the basics of Knockout and have at least been through the [Knockout tutorial](http://learn.Knockout.com/).
-If you are reading this, you have probably been through the basics of Knockout and now asking yourself how you can develop a full app or even a single page app using Knockout, read on, hopefully you will find some of the answers here.
+If you are reading this, you have probably been through the basics of Knockout and now asking yourself how you can develop a full application or even a single page application using Knockout, read on, hopefully you will find some of the answers here.

-# Why Knockout
+## Why Knockout

 You are probably asking yourself why Knockout and not [jQuery](https://jquery.com/) or [AngularJS](https://angularjs.org/).
 Well, jQuery can be thought of as a low level library, hence both Knockout and AngularJS use it internally.
 To implement simple UI functionality that involves showing or hiding elements or dynamically displaying tabular data, the jQuery code can become really mangled and large.
 As an example see the following two JSFiddles for the same user interface, one using Knockout and the other jQuery:

 * Knockout Example - [http://jsfiddle.net/omerio/kzjwq8ah/18/](http://jsfiddle.net/omerio/kzjwq8ah/18/).
 * jQuery Example - [http://jsfiddle.net/omerio/9y9a4sep/14/](http://jsfiddle.net/omerio/9y9a4sep/14/).

-Using the [Model-View-ViewModel](https://en.wikipedia.org/wiki/Model_View_ViewModel) (MVVM) libraries like Knockout eliminates the need of intermediary code by directly binding the model to the view (the user interface).
+Using [Model-View-ViewModel](https://en.wikipedia.org/wiki/Model_View_ViewModel) (MVVM) libraries like Knockout eliminates the need for intermediary code by directly binding the model to the view (the user interface).
 Knockout is a library whereas AngularJS is a fully fledged framework with advanced features such as [Dependency Injection](https://docs.angularjs.org/guide/di), etc....
 Existing jQuery or legacy HTML/JavaScript code can easily be migrated to use Knockout, the same can't be said for AngularJS.
 For AngularJS you probably have to start afresh.

-# Knockout Application Design
+## Knockout Application Design

 A Knockout application needs a [View Model](http://Knockout.com/documentation/observables.html) to operate on, there are many design options as to how to implement this view model.
 First let's define the following elements of a Knockout application:

-The application views or HTML fragments.
+1. The application views or HTML fragments.
-One or many View Models that represent data retrieved from the server.
+2. One or many View Models that represent data retrieved from the server.
-Components that encapsulate common/reusable HTML fragments.
+3. Components that encapsulate common/reusable HTML fragments.

 The following are two possible ways to design a Knockout single page application:

-One View Model for the whole page, optionally using components
+* One View Model for the whole page, optionally using components

 ![](https://github.com/omerio/knockout-app/blob/master/docs/images/viewmodel1.png)

-Two or more View Models, optionally using components inside and outside these View Models.
+* Two or more View Models, optionally using components inside and outside these View Models.

 ![](https://github.com/omerio/knockout-app/blob/master/docs/images/viewmodel2.png)

 Each application needs to be thought through and designed first, the option to consider will depend on the application complexity and size.

-# Customer Admin App
+## Customer Admin Application

-Knockout App uses the first pattern by having a single `CustomerAdmin` View Model for the whole page which uses a single `service-credits` component.
+Our example KnockoutJS-App uses the first pattern by having a single `CustomerAdmin` View Model for the whole page which uses a single `service-credits` component.

 ![](https://github.com/omerio/knockout-app/blob/master/docs/images/customeradmin1.png)

 The application shows a list of `Customer` objects retrieved from the server.
-The following is the JSON structure or a Customer object:
+The following is the JSON structure for a `Customer` object:

 ````js
 {